Paz777/Mars-Rover-Kata/README.md

 * Implement a web based interface.

-Currently we are developing this but have found that for each move the rover makes it has to check for collision and this seems like a lot of operations and a better model needs to be introduced but we can still use this for learning TDD and problem solving.
+Currently we are developing this but have found that for each move the rover makes it has to check for collision and this seems like a lot of operations and a better model needs to be introduced but we can still use this extension project for learning TDD and problem solving.

 If you would like to contribute to the extension of this project and can help us to develop our TDD and pair programming skills we would love to hear from you.